 Forget about the unbearable heat of the south of Spain.
 The weather along the northern coast is much more humid and can be changeable sometimes – think rain showers.
 However, the vivid greenery makes up for higher rain chances.

 Weather-wise, the best time to undertake your journey is in the summer months, between June and September.
 Although weather forecasts are particularly optimistic, May or October can also be great for walking.
-Winter months are not recommended as the temperatures can get notably low and frequent (often heavy), and rainfall is unavoidable.
+Walking the Camino in winter, especially the Camino del Norte, is generally not recommended as the temperatures can get notably low and frequent (often heavy), and rainfall is unavoidable.

 August is the busiest month, so if you hope for a more solitary experience, plan your trip towards the start or end of the season.